Khalifa (film)

 Khalifa is a 1976 Hindi film, produced by Jeetendra Luthra and directed by Prakash Mehra.
 The film stars Randhir Kapoor, Rekha, Pran, I. S. Johar, Madan Puri and Lalita Pawar.

 Plot

 Rajendra is a conman.
-He promises his girlfriend marriage after finding out about her pregnancy.
-He leaves his girlfriend, taking away all her savings.
-Kamla commits suicide.
-Kamla's brother Vikram decides to kill Rajendra.
-Vinod, who is of a good character, now encounters his look-alike Rajendra.
-Hence, Vinod's life is now in a complicated situation.
-Eventually, all confusion is solved and the movie leads to a happy ending.
+He promises marriage to his girlfriend Kamla after finding out about her pregnancy.
+However, he leaves her, taking away all her savings which leads to Kamla to committing suicide.
+Kamla's brother Vikram decides to take revenge by killing Rajendra.
+Meanwhile, Vinod, who is a man of good character, now encounters his look-alike Rajendra, which puts Vinod's life a complicated situation.
+Eventually, all confusion is resolved and the movie leads to a happy ending.